-Programmatic interfaces allow a user to discover and access JWST data through scripted queries in various programming languages, instead of going through the standardized web interfaces.
-This affords the user a greater degree of complexity and customization in the searches they are able to perform.
-Conversely, the user also has the ability to cast a wider search net in an effort to discover any and all data related to a particular object or location.
+Programmatic interfaces allow a user to discover and access JWST data through scripted queries in various programming languages, instead of going through the standardized web interface.
+This affords a greater degree of complexity and customization in searches and retrievals.
+Through this mechanism the user may also cast a wider search net in an effort to discover any and all data related to a particular object or location.
 The two primary methods of performing these queries are through the MAST API or various Virtual Observatory services.

-The Mashup API for MAST provides a way to access data stored in the Mikulski Archive for Space Telescopes through the programming language of the user’s choice.
-It does this by translating customized URL requests into database queries.
-This allows the user to create scripts designed to assemble specific query parameters and to send those queries in batches.
+The Mashup Application Programming Interface (API) provides a way to access data stored in the Mikulski Archive for Space Telescopes (MAST) through a programming language of the user's choice.
+It does this by translating customized URL requests into database queries, which allows the user to create scripts designed to assemble specific query parameters and to send those queries in batches.

-The features of this API are meant to replicate all the functionality of the MAST web portal.
-These include the ability to perform cross-matching searches with various data catalogs, cone searches of a specific target location, table filtering based on specific columns, and target name resolution.
+Beyond simple queries, the MAST API is able to extend much of the functionality of the MAST web portal to a programming environment.
+This includes the ability to perform cross-matching searches with various data catalogs, cone searches of a specific target location, table filtering based on specific columns, and target name resolution.
 For detailed service descriptions, instructions, and examples of this API in use, please refer to the Mashup API page.
 This page also includes a Jupyter notebook for a customizable example of a Python MAST data search and retrieval.

 The NASA Astronomical Virtual Observatories (NAVO) program aims to provide access to data stored in some of NASA’s largest archives by creating a standardized interface for submitting queries across multiple datasets.
 These archives include MAST along with the High-Energy Astrophysics Science Archive Research Center (HEASARC), the Infrared Science Archive (IRSA), and the NASA Extragalactic Database (NED).

 Similar to the Mashup API, VO services also primarily function by translating customized URL requests into database queries.
 The four primary types of available queries follow: